-The Marist School,
+The Marist School, Sunninghill

 The Prep introduces the girls to a creative curriculum.
 A what?
 Basically, you take an idea – a book perhaps – and apply aspects of it across as many subjects as possible, helping to develop critical thinking from a very young age, gluing together subjects and learning.
 Brilliant.
 I also have to applaud the creativity of the staff.
 The library alone is like tip toeing into an enchanted garden.

 I’m not sure Catholicism counts as a quirk exactly but as one of only a handful of Catholic day schools in Berkshire it’s certainly a USP.
 There are three sisters who still live on site and attend services, sit on the governing body, and are a good listening ear for the pupils.
 I always imagined a Catholic girls school to be heavy on the fire and brimstone – but that’s not the vibe here.
-Although uniform expectations are high, and make up is no no, the sense I get is that everyone’s happier knowing they don’t have worry about all that.
-In an age where looks are judged by liked and followers, it feels like a weight off of everyone’s shoulders.
+Although uniform expectations are high, and make up is no no, the sense I get is that everyone’s happier knowing they don’t have to worry about all that.
+In an age where looks are judged by likes and follows, it feels like a weight off everyone’s shoulders.

 WRAP AROUND CARE